Team

 Elice Shin, B.S. – Clinical & Behavioral Research Associate

 Elice graduated from the University of Texas at Austin in 2023 with a B.S. in Psychology and Neuroscience.
 While at UT, she worked as a research assistant in the Benner Lab, where she was involved with research investigating adolescent and young adult physical and mental health with a focus on discrimination.
 She also contributed to various projects related to epilepsy for the Pediatric Neuropsychology team at Dell Children’s Medical Center and did her senior thesis on attentional control and reading achievement in pediatric epilepsy.
 In the MAIN lab, Elice assists with a study investigating the effects of acute alcohol on decision making in adults with or without PTSD.
-She hopes to become a Pediatric Neuropsychologist for children and young adults with chronic illnesses, and investigate the impact on their academics, socio-emotional wellbeing, and resiliency.
-In her free time, Elice enjoys traveling and being outdoors, running, and exploring various coffee shops and bakeries.
+She hopes to work with children and young adults with chronic illnesses, and investigate the impact on their academics, socio-emotional wellbeing, and resiliency.
+In her free time, Elice enjoys traveling and being outdoors, cycling, and exploring various coffee shops and bakeries.

 Honorable Mentions from the NeuroTap Lab